DFRZ7/TerraformTraining/02-intermediate/README.md

 - Configures the Azure Storage backend for remote state
 - Creates a resource group with consistent naming
 - Calls the App Service module (which we will create next)

+> **Why No Variables in the Backend Block?**
+>
+> You might wonder why we don't use variables like `var.storage_account_name` in the backend configuration.
+The reason is that **the backend is loaded before the rest of your Terraform configuration**—before variables, before providers, before any modules.
+>
+> Terraform needs to know where the state lives so it can even begin evaluating variables.
+That means **backend configuration must be static**.
+>
+> If you need flexibility, you pass parameters through `-backend-config` during `terraform init` (as we do in Action 15).
+This is a very common confusion point, so remember: **backend loading happens first**.
+This design allows the same Terraform code to serve many environments just by supplying different `-backend-config` parameters.

 Your folder now looks like this: